MilesOfRoses/my-jekyll/_posts/code/2018-01-27-intro-to-php-part-5.md

 category: code
 ---

 <p>In this post, we'll create an HTML form and use PHP to handle submitted values.
 Understanding how to handle forms is important for developing most websites.
-The first we'll write the HTML form it's self.
+First, we'll write the HTML form its self.
 Then, we'll write a PHP program that will receive and process the resulting form input.
 To create the HTML form, start with the <em> form tags </em> which look like this:</p>

 {% highlight php linenos %}